WangLeo7/QuantumASA/README.md

-# Quantum Kernel Optimization with NSGA-III
+# An Adaptive Surrogate-Assisted Framework for Feature Selection in Quantum Support
+Vector Machines

 A framework for optimizing quantum kernels using NSGA-III multi-objective evolutionary algorithm.